noudess/docs-main/Lua-Parser.md

 > ```

 * event_slay
-> Triggered when a slain by an enemy
+> Triggered when this npc slays an enemy
 > Passes an event table as an argument:
 > ```
 > {